adap/flower/examples/quickstart-sklearn-tabular/README.md

 framework: [scikit-learn]
 ---

-# Federated Learning with scikit-learn and Flower
+# Federated Learning with scikit-learn and Flower (Quickstart Example)

 This example of Flower uses `scikit-learn`'s `LogisticRegression` model to train a federated learning system on "iris" (tabular) dataset.